irahman123/task4_3/README.md

 Created a simple webpage that will display a table with the latest 5 measurements.
 Used an AJAX request towardsthe backend to fetch only the temperature data and then update the page with the latest 5 measurements every 60 seconds.

+**// here I added mysql files ,(copied from xampp folder), I'm not sure, if it's ok for you to test.